Blog

 Export or print full-page screenshots

-GoFullPage is a Google Chrome extension that allows you to capture an entire webpage as a screenshot.
-This is useful for storing or archiving pages in a specific state—or when you need to share a webpage with someone who might not have access to that page.
+GoFullPage is a Google Chrome extension that captures an entire webpage as a screenshot.
+This is useful for storing or archiving pages in a specific state or when you need to share a webpage with someone who might not have access to it.

 Archive digital evidence

-Save as MHTML is useful, but is limited in the fact that it can only capture one page at a time.
-If you want to download multiple pages or an entire website as MHTML.
-Enter SinglePage.
-SinglePage allows you to capture the current tab, a specific selection, multiple tabs, highlighted text, etc. It also has a SHA256 module to hash your evidence.
+Save as MHTML is useful, but it can only capture one page at a time.
+If you want to download multiple pages or an entire website as MHTML, Enter SinglePage.
+SinglePage lets you capture the current tab, a specific selection, multiple tabs, highlighted text, etc. It also has a SHA256 module to hash your evidence.

 Manage CSV files with CSVKit